 Recent transactions Luke has acted on include:

-- Acquisition by Crescent Acquisition Corporation, a US blank check company listed on the NASDAQ and managed by Crescent Capital, of Australian fitness chain F45 Training
+- Proposed acquisition by Crescent Acquisition Corporation, a US blank check company listed on the NASDAQ and managed by Crescent Capital, of Australian fitness chain F45 Training

 - Kogan.com Limited’s acquisition of all intellectual property and goodwill from leading Australian furniture and homewares retailer Matt Blatt